I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

-#7.
-Format SD Card to FAT32 or exFAT
+11. Reformat the SD card to FAT32 or exFAT

 Step 1.
 Connect your SD card to the computer, then go to File Explorer.

 Step 2.
-Right-click on the SD card your need to repair, and select Format.
+Right-click on the SD card you need to repair, and select Format.

 Step 3.
 Choose a proper file system: NTFS, FAT32, or exFAT.

 Step 4.
 Tick “Quick Format” and press Start.